Engaged in the Master’s leadership and ministry training.

 The literal statement of the Great Commission, Jesus’ last command, has been formative in NYDS’s calling to provide the Master’s leadership and ministry training.

-February 2006, NYDS Board adopted a new MISSION representing the core purposes and their intended “ripple-effects.”
-Please notice the graphic of this Mission at the end of this Prospectus.
+In February 2006, NYDS Board adopted a new MISSION representing the core purposes and their intended “ripple-effects.”

 To educate, equip and empower Christian people of all ethnicities — to excel in Biblical nurture, ministry and leadership — to engage life in NYC and the world with the Lord Jesus Christ’s purposes and perspectives — to effect transformations that please and honor him.